 Is your dog walking with an abnormal gait?
 Unfortunately, limping in dogs is very common.

-The best thing to do if you notice limping in your dog is to take action, and for a good reason.
-A limp may mean your pup has a sick or injured leg, or it could also signify a more severe problem such as hip dysplasia or bone tumor.
+A limp may mean your pup has a sick or injured leg, or it could also signify a more severe problem, such as hip dysplasia or bone tumor.

-If you’re worried about your limping dog, here’s a guide that details what to do about your pup’s lameness.
+If you’re worried about your limping dog, here’s a guide that details what to do about your pup’s discomfort.

 Reasons why your dog is limping

-Limping or lameness in dogs is often due to various causes, including:
+Limping in dogs is often due to various causes, including:

 - Wounds